raviqqe/doc/slides/stak/evaluation.md

 # Future work

 - Macros in `eval`
+- Duduplication of codes between a compiler and the `(scheme eval)` library

 ---

 # Summary

-- Building a library system is fun!
+- Building `eval` is fun!